 Stephanie Margolese, Ph.D.
 (Concordia University)

-Co-Director of Education and Training for the Psychology Division and Faculty Lecturer in the Department of Psychiatry of McGill University.
+Co-Director of Education and Training for the Psychology Division and Assistant Professor in the Departments of Psychology and Psychiatry of McGill University.
 Dr. Margolese is a full-time staff psychologist in the Child Psychiatry Outpatient Department.
 She conducts comprehensive psycho-diagnostic evaluations of families, psychological testing, and treatment of children and adolescents suffering from a wide range of emotional, behavioural and cognitive disorders.
 She is also trained to assess and diagnose Autism Spectrum Disorders.
 Dr. Margolese is experienced in individual psychotherapy, Cognitive-Behavioural Therapy, and group therapy.